Skip To Main Content

 Concussion Protocol

-The Eanes ISD Concussion Management Policy is designed to streamline the safe, effective, and objective management of all concussions sustained by student-athletes, regardless if the concussion occurred as a result of sports participation.
-By following this protocol, Eanes ISD aims to provide a standardized method of managing concussions in order to prioritize student-athlete healthcare, ensure a safe return-to-play, and to support the student-athlete in their academic pursuits, while also recognizing that each concussion, as well as each student-athlete, is unique and individualized in nature.
-By managing concussions individually, and considering each athlete’s medical history, it allows the supervising physician and athletic trainer to ensure the safety and well-being of each student athlete while they are participating in athletics in Eanes ISD.
+The Eanes ISD Concussion Management Policy is designed to streamline the safe, effective, and objective management of concussions sustained by students.
+By following this protocol, Eanes ISD aims to provide a standardized method of managing concussions to prioritize student safety, ensure a safe return-to-play, and to support students academically.
+Eanes ISD also recognizes that each concussion and student may have a unique path to recovery.
+By managing concussions individually, and considering each student’s medical history, it allows the supervising physician, athletic trainer, and nurse to ensure the safety and well-being of each student that is recovering from a concussion.

 Through continually evaluating concussion management best practice, Eanes ISD aims to prioritize the health, safety, and welfare of its student-athletes.
 In addition, this protocol complies with HB 2038, the UIL’s concussion management protocol, and TEC Section 38.153.